 4. Skincare Is Self-Care and Love

 While transmitting her signature discoveries, the author did not once stop giving meaningful messages.
 The Japanese approach focuses on natural aging, instead of the perpetual look of 20.
 All it wants is “the best skin of your life, at any age.”
-It navigates us to have a positive view to our lifecycle and embrace our natural selves, this makes our lives healthier and happier.
+It navigates us to have a positive view of our lifecycle and embrace our natural selves, this makes our lives healthier and happier.
 Some cosmetics these days seem very misleading to make us ridiculously young.
 Then, we keep pursuing that bogus.

 5. Artistic Design with Vibrant Colors